YosysHQ-Docs/yosys-cmd-ref/source/cmd/synth_gowin.rst

     .. code:: yoscrypt

-        -abc9
+        -noabc9

     ::

-            use new ABC9 flow (EXPERIMENTAL)
+            disable use of new ABC9 flow

     .. code:: yoscrypt